 Submit following documents to apply for an industrial stormwater permit:

-Word versions of these forms and templates can be found in the Industrial Stormwater Program in ADEQ's Water Division.
+Word versions of these forms and templates can be found in the Industrial Stormwater Program in DEQ's Water Office.

 - Stormwater Discharge Monitoring Reports (DMRs)